 - back home: analysis/reflection; sinology and ethnomusicogical/anthropological theory

 In addition to my citings of Bruce Jackson and Nigel Barley (Fieldwork, under Themes), further reflections include:

-- Helen Myers in Ethnomusicology (New Grove Handbooks on Music)
+- Helen Myers in Ethnomusicology: historical and regional studies (New Grove Handbooks on Music)

 - Barz and Cooley, Shadows in the field